Director's Cut (Kate Bush album): Overview

-All the lead vocals on Director's Cut and some of the backing vocals have been entirely re-recorded, with some of the songs transposed to a lower key to accommodate Bush's matured voice.
+All the lead vocals on Director's Cut and some of the backing vocals have been re-recorded, with some of the songs transposed to a lower key to accommodate Bush's matured voice.
 Additionally, the drum tracks have been reconceived and re-recorded, with some of the tracks featuring Steve Gadd.
 Bassist Danny Thompson also appears and, on backing vocals, Mica Paris.
 Three songs have been completely re-recorded: "This Woman's Work", "Rubberband Girl" and "Moments of Pleasure".

 Director's Cut is available as a digital album, a standard CD in a case-bound book, a deluxe version ("Collector's Edition"), consisting of a box set including Director's Cut, The Sensual World and The Red Shoes (re-mastered from digital to analogue), and two-disc vinyl.
 Director's Cut was recorded using analogue equipment.
-Bush stated in an interview for BBC radio that she never liked the "hard-edged sound" of the digitally recorded The Red Shoes and feels both the new recordings of the songs from this album and the re-mastered The Red Shoes have a "warmer, fuller sound."
+Bush stated in an interview for BBC radio that she never liked the "hard-edged sound" of the digitally recorded The Red Shoes and feels both the new recordings of the songs from this album and the re-mastered The Red Shoes have a "warmer, fuller sound".

-The album peaked at number two on the UK Albums Chart (matching the chart peak of both The Sensual World and The Red Shoes) and although it fell swiftly down the chart after its first week it has sold consistently and has since been certified silver in the UK.
-The album also charted in a number of other countries, including a number-four entry in the Irish charts, and also reached the top 10 in the Netherlands and Norway.
+The album peaked at No. 2 on the UK Albums Chart and has spent 8 weeks in the top 100.
+It fell quickly down the chart after its first week but sold consistently and has since been certified Gold in the UK.
+The album also charted in a number of other countries, including a number-four entry on the Irish Albums Chart, and also reached the top 10 in the Netherlands and Norway.

-Director's Cut versions of "Lily" and "Top of the City" were performed live for the first time in Before the Dawn 2014 series of concerts.
+Director's Cut versions of "Lily" and "Top of the City" were performed live for the first time during the 2014 Before the Dawn series of concerts.

+In November 2018, Bush released box sets of remasters of her studio albums, including Directors Cut.

 Singles

 The only single to be released from the album was "Deeper Understanding", originally the sixth track of The Sensual World.
 Its lyrics describe a relationship between a lonely person and a computer which has replaced human companionship.

 The video was released through her official YouTube account.
-The song features a newly recorded main vocal by Bush, and the voice of her son Albert on the chorus.
+The song features a newly recorded main vocal by Bush, and the voice of her son Bertie on the chorus.
 The single, upon its initial release as a digital download, charted in the UK at No. 87.